-- Minimum Lot Size This field provides the information about the minimum TES side quantity allowed in a single leg. - Non-disclosure Limit This field provides the quantity threshold for using the non-disclosure feature.
+- Minimum Lot Size This field provides the information about the minimum TES side quantity allowed in a single leg. - Minimum Lot Size for Eurex EnLight This field provides the information about the minimum TES side quantity allowed in a single leg in case the TES trade was negotiated on Eurex EnLight.
+If this field is defined it overrules for Eurex EnLight the value defined in field Minimum Lot Size. - Non-disclosure Limit This field provides the quantity threshold for using the non-disclosure feature.
 See chapter 8.1.7 for details on non-disclosure limits. - Leg Prices Allowed This field provides the information whether it is allowed to provide trade prices for the leg instruments of a complex instrument or not, and if allowed whether the leg trade prices must always be provided. - Price Validation Rule The rule used for price validation of TES trades in accordance to "Conditions for Utilization of the Eurex Trade Entry Services"

 The TES profile is published on the Eurex web page and with the help of the TES profile; it will be possible to obtain an overview of the TES functionality provided for a specific product - instrument type - TES type combination.
-Figure 8-1 below gives an example of the TES profile with respect of the index future FDAX and the option OGBL.